How to Cash a Postal Money Order

 Here are some locations that may cash a postal money order:

-• Check-cashing retailer.
-Consumers without a bank account or nearby post office may cash money orders here for a fee.
+• Check-cashing retailers: Those who don’t have a bank account or a post office nearby may cash money orders here for a fee.

-• International postal office.
-The post office offers special international money orders that can be cashed at banks and post offices in some other countries.
+• International postal offices: The post office offers special international money orders that you can cash in at banks and post offices in some countries.

-• Rural mail carrier.
-Some mail carriers may cash money orders for rural customers if they have enough cash on hand.
+• Rural mail carriers: Mail carriers may cash money orders for rural customers if they have enough cash on hand.

 Recommended: Alternative to Traditional Banks